llcook/giftastic/README.md

 # Giftastic!

 Click a button to generate related gifs from the Giphy API.

+Click a gif to activate.

 Click the plus button to add your own search term.